lexyperry/react/README.md

 ## Examples

 We have several examples [on the website](https://react.dev/).
-Here is the first one to get you started:
+Here is the first one to get you started:hello world!

 ```jsx
 import { createRoot } from 'react-dom/client';